Usharaniyamana/kiss-and-makeup/README.md

 This project was developed using the Cloud9 IDE, committed to git and pushed to GitHub using the built in function within cloud9.

-To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+To deploy this page to GitHub Pages from its GitHub repository:

 1. Log into GitHub.
 2. From the list of repositories on the screen, select Rorywork/kiss-and-makeup